 The breadth of brands enabled the analysts to capture nuances within the data that we’d been unable to see before, such as the difference between nice and mass brands, those that were high versus low interest and one-off purchases versus subscriptions.

-To date, it is one of the largest studies of its kind in the world and the data fuelled the Demand Generator optimisation tool, mentioned above.
+To date, it is one of the largest studies of its kind in the world and the data fuelled the Media Mix Navigator optimisation tool, mentioned above.

 Advertising can be separated into two types of activity: demand generation & demand fulfilment.